Hepher114/Devops-pipeline-1/4-SonarQube.md

 This guide provides step-by-step instructions for configuring SonarQube (SonarCloud) with Jenkins for continuous code quality analysis.

-## Prerequisites
-- Jenkins instance with administrator access
-- SonarCloud account (free tier available)
-- GitHub, GitLab, or Bitbucket repository for your project

 ## Configuration Steps

 ### 1. SonarCloud Account Setup